 Your assessable income as a sole trader or business partner is your gross income minus the deductions we allow.

-If you’re a sole trader we use all business income less allowable deductions.
+If you’re a sole trader we use all your business income minus allowable deductions.

-If you’re in a business partnership, we use your share of the business income less allowable deductions.
+If you’re in a business partnership, we use your share of the business income minus allowable deductions.

 Deductions we allow